brunohce/SimplENM/README.md

  </pre>
    </details>

-Elevation and mask are optional if you don't want to:
+Elevation and mask are optional
-1) Extract elevation, so you can remove/comment the part of the script that computes elevation (or just
+    1)  If you don't want to extract elevation, you can remove/comment the part of the script that computes elevation or just run it anyway, you'll get an error message but everything else should work just fine.
+    2)